ibm-cloud-docs/watson-assistant/web-chat-develop.md

 Implementing a contact center integration {: #contact-center}
 :   You can use one of the web chat starter kits to integrate with a contact center (service desk) platform other than the ones available in as {{site.data.keyword.conversationshort}} integrations.
 Fully functional reference implementations are available for several contact center platforms; in addition, you can use a starter kit to develop a custom integration with the platform of your choice.

-    For more information, see [Service desk starter kits](/docs/watson-assistant?topic=watson-assistant-web-chat-service-desk-starter-kits).
+    For more information, see [Contact center starter kits](/docs/watson-assistant?topic=watson-assistant-web-chat-service-desk-starter-kits).

 ### Managing data
 {: #web-chat-develop-data}